Shub0705/git-command/README.md

-# git-command
+# Git-command
-this is for practice
+this is for practice,
+revision any time